JIV can be run either as a Java applet, either as a (standalone) Java application.

 For converting MNI-MINC data to the JIV input format, two utilities

-(Perl scripts) are distributed along with JIV: minc2jiv.pl
+(Perl scripts) are distributed along with JIV: minc2jiv.pl, and

 files.